List of civil parishes in Somerset

-The ceremonial county of Somerset, England is divided into 417 areas known as civil parishes, which are lowest unit of local government in England.
+The ceremonial county of Somerset is divided into 417 areas known as civil parishes, which are lowest unit of local government in England.
 Parishes arose from Church of England divisions, and were given their current powers and responsibilities by the Local Government Act 1894.
 The Local Government Act 1972 retained civil parishes in rural areas.
 Many former urban districts and municipal boroughs were replaced by new successor parishes; urban areas that were considered too large to be single parishes became unparished areas.

 The ceremonial county of Somerset is currently governed by three unitary authorities: Bath and North East Somerset Council (B&NES), North Somerset Council, and Somerset Council.

 Modern local government in Somerset began in 1889, when an administrative county was created and Somerset County Council was established; Bath was administered separately as a county borough.

 In 1974, the county and council were abolished and replaced by two two-tier non-metropolitan counties, Somerset and Avon.
 Somerset was governed by a reconstituted county council and five districts: Mendip, Sedgemoor, South Somerset, Taunton Deane and West Somerset.
 Taunton Deane was granted borough status that same year.
 Avon consisted of six districts, of which three were created from areas formerly part of Somerset: Woodspring, Wansdyke, and Bath.

 In 1996, Avon was abolished and its districts were renamed and reorganised into unitary authorities.
 Woodspring was renamed 'North Somerset' and Wansdyke and Bath were abolished and a new district covering the same area created, named 'Bath and North East Somerset'.
 In 1997 the two districts and non-metropolitan county became part of the new ceremonial county of Somerset.
 On 1 September 2019 the non-metropolitan districts of West Somerset and Taunton Deane merged, with the new district being called Somerset West and Taunton.

 In 2023, the non-metropolitan county was reorganised by abolishing the four districts and their councils and reconstituting Somerset County Council as a unitary authority for the non-metropolitan county, with the powers of both a district and county council, renamed Somerset Council.
 The two existing unitary authorities were not altered.

 The city of Bath is the largest centre of population in Bath and North East Somerset.
 Areas of the city that were formerly within the Bath County Borough are now unparished, but the rest of the authority is divided into 49 parishes.
 All of North Somerset, the other unitary authority, is covered by its 39 parishes ranging from the village Loxton with a population of 192, to the town of Weston-super-Mare with 76,143 inhabitants.

 In the Somerset unitary authority area, the largest settlement is Taunton, with a population of 60,479.
 All the district is parished.